NREL/PRAS/docs/src/PRAS/results.md

-The Availability family of result specifications (`GeneratorAvailability`, `StorageAvailability`, `GeneratorStorageAvailability`, and `LineAvailability`) reports the availability state (available, or unavailable due to an unplanned outage) of individual units in the simulation.
-The four result specification variants correspond to the four categories of resources: generators, storages, generator-storages, and lines.
+The Availability family of result specifications (`GeneratorAvailability`, `StorageAvailability`, `GeneratorStorageAvailability`, `DemandResponseAvailability`, and `LineAvailability`) reports the availability state (available, or unavailable due to an unplanned outage) of individual units in the simulation.
+The five result specification variants correspond to the five categories of resources: generators, storages, generator-storages, demand responses, and lines.
 Availability is reported as a boolean value (with `true` indicating the unit is available, and `false` indicating it isn't), and is always disaggregated by unit, timestep, and sample.